jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-5/part-05.md

-+++
+---
-title= "Ranks are useful in securing property" description= "The person of rank who is highly esteemed is in every material aspect more fortunate and wealthier than a person who has no rank.
-The reason for this is that the person of rank is served by the labor of others." image= "/covers/muq.jpg" date= 2022-01-29 linkb= "/research/ibn-khaldun/muqaddimah/chapter-5/part-04" linkbtext= "Part 4" linkf= "/research/ibn-khaldun/muqaddimah/chapter-5/part-08" linkftext= "Part 8" heading= "Part 5 of the muqaddimah simplified" icon = "/icons/ibn.jpg" aliases = [ "/research/ibn-khaldun/muqaddimah/chapter-5/part-5" ]
+title: "Ranks are useful in securing property"
+description: "The person of rank who is highly esteemed is in every material aspect more fortunate and wealthier than a person who has no rank.
+The reason for this is that the person of rank is served by the labor of others"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 5"
+date: 2022-01-22
+---

 The person of rank who is highly esteemed is materially more fortunate and wealthier than a person who has no rank.